| About Images and Scale For best results, save graphic

 being careful to keep edges square.
 The common carpenter's tool

 known as a T-square will help.
+Printing on Fabric with your computer:

 Cut a sheet of freezer wrap 8.5 x